KostyaCholak/agi-notes/symbolic/Behaviour.md

 What internal factors control the behaviour of an agent?
 Internal factors that control behvaiour of a regular computer program are code and initial state of the memory.

+## Getting from an idea to actions
+Hard-wiring of ideas to actions seems to be working only for simple step-by-step actions, often planning is required.
+Planning itself is an action (process).
+One way to understand what functionality is needed would be to list ideas of actions and try to see how people process them.
+*Situation:*
+Person expects a guest.
+Doorbell rings.
+*Thinking process:*
+Person models what can be the cause of this event and somehow understands that probably there is someone at the door.
+But is this really modeling?
+Can it be, that this event is hard-wired to the idea of someone being at the door?
+Such hard-wiring would be much more effective, but is it sufficient to replicate the way people think?
+Let's for now imaging that there is no actual modeling going on.
+How do we get an idea to open the door?
+I'm not sure how this is being developed in our brain, but later it's most likely being done automatically, so also hird-wired.
+But an idea of someone being at the door will not always trigger us to open the door.
+What if there is someone we don't want to see?
+Is this behaviour (of deciding not to open) still explainable only with hard-wiring?
+Then probably the chain of "wires" will be like this:
+- *Doorbell rings* -> "There is someone unknown at the door"
+- "There is someone unknown at the door" -> "Who could it be?"
+- I don't know how the resolution of "Who could it be?" is done, but we get to conclusion "There is someone unpleasant at the door"